mayuriyerande/BE_IT_SEM-7/README.md

 # BE Information Technology - Semester 7 Resources ✨

 ## Subjects which we had and I have chosen are:
-✅ AIDS (Artifical Intelligence and Data Science) - II \n ✅ Internet of Everything
+✅ AIDS (Artifical Intelligence and Data Science) - II
+\n✅ Internet of Everything
 ✅ Software Testing and QA
 ✅ Information Retrieval System
 ✅ Management Information System